 Roast in the oven for about 40-45 minutes, or until the heads of garlic are tender, aromatic and caramelized.
 Be careful when opening the foil and parchment, hot steam will have gathered during cooking.

 Roast Garlic in a Roasting Dish - Ceramic or Cast Iron

 If you roast a lot of garlic you can purchase a garlic roasting dish with lid.
-Here is the ceramic one I use.
+Here is a ceramic option.
 If you want the ability to also roast on the grill, this cast iron one is pretty neat too.
 Check your dish for instructions for the recommended temperature and time required.
 Preheat oven to that temperature.

 Place prepared garlic heads in the dish.
 Drizzle each garlic head with 2 tsp of olive oil each, coating the heads evenly.

 Cover the roasting dish and roast for the recommended time at the recommended temperature.
 For my dish, it is 300 degrees for 1 hour.
 At the end of the hour, I like to uncover the dish, raise the temperature to 400 and let it roast for 10-15 minutes longer to achieve some caramelization.
 You can experiment with your dish to see what works best for you.

 Roasting Garlic in a Parchment and Foil Packet